Residency Training Program

 Director of Residency Program: Elly M-J. Xenakis, M.D., Professor

-Assistant Program Director: Luke A. Newton, M.D., Assistant Professor
+Assistant Program Director: Sarah Page-Ramsey, M.D., Associate Professor

 The Department of Obstetrics and Gynecology at The University of Texas Health Science Center in San Antonio offers a fully accredited four-year training program in Obstetrics and Gynecology that fulfills the requirements of the American Board of Obstetrics and Gynecology for specialty certification.
-This program is conducted primarily at University Health System facilities-University Hospital and University Health Center Downtown/Robert B. Green Campus, with additional gynecology rotations at Metropolitan Methodist Hospital, and Harlingen Medical Center.
+This program is conducted primarily at University Health System facilities-University Hospital and University Health Center Downtown/Robert B. Green Campus, with additional gynecology rotations at Christus Santa Rosa Westover Hills, and Harlingen Medical Center.
 Our faculty includes members certified in the subspecialties of Gynecologic Oncology, Maternal-Fetal Medicine, Clinical Genetics, Urogynecology, and Reproductive Endocrinology and Infertility.

 The University of Texas Health Science Center at San Antonio is part of the University of Texas System, and offers more than 50 health-related degree specialties and several pre- and post-baccalaureate certificate programs.
 The interdisciplinary aspect of research and patient care is regarded as one of the University's greatest strengths.